 If the person is willing, you can support them in contacting a member of the Sexual Violence Prevention & Support Team, based in the Student Services Centre.
 They will be allocated a Sexual Violence Liaison Officer (SVLO) who will be able to go through all the support and reporting options available to them in a trauma-informed environment.

 If the student doesn’t want to speak to an SVLO, encourage them to tell a trusted friend or family member and to seek medical advice, if relevant.
 They can independently access counselling through the University's Counselling and Mental Health Support service.
-There are also various support options they can access, including ASK in KeeleSU and Savana in Hanley.
+There are also various support options they can access in the local area, depending on where the student lives.
 There are also many online support options - you can find a selection here.

 The Sexual Violence Prevention & Support Team can help with:

 - Support - they will listen to and support the student